 The Wellness Center is a free and confidential service to address issues such as:

 - Sexual Orientation/Gender Questions

 How do I refer a student to the Wellness Center?

-Students can visit the Wellness Center to get more information and/or refer a friend through their Guidance Counselor.
+Students, parents, or staff can visit the Wellness Center to get more information about referrals or refer a friend through their Guidance Counselor.

 If you feel you need emotional support at this time or if you are concerned about the emotional needs of a friend, please go by the counseling office at any time during the school day.
 Counselors and Psychiatrists are available to talk with you.
 In addition, there are resources available in our community, 24 hours a day.
 Below are some phone numbers that you may call at any time.

 - Youth and Teen Suicide and Crisis Hotline: (888) 247-7717